HedgehogsGX/AddiGuard/README.md

 # AddiGuard

-AddiGuard is a project designed to...
+AddiGuard is a project designed to...maby later when tne project is finished

 ## Project Structure